Car Review

 Of particular note is the fact that all the forward-facing sensors have been concealed away into the little black plastic moustache at the front; it’s neat and effective.
 After all, some cars look like they’ve run over a set of security cameras and got them stuck fast in their lower grilles.

 Beyond that, few shocks.
 The bZ4X seems to be a bit of a box-ticker in terms of hitting all the right notes without hitting any high ones.
-The battery is of a decent size (although there’s only one option at the moment, Toyota saying it would provide more if demand presented itself), the space on offer generous but not startling, the performance adequate.
+The range is competitive, the space on offer generous but not startling, the performance adequate.
 It rides and steers with competence and precision.
-The interior is nice, and operates quickly and efficiently, and there’s a decent lick of tech.
-That includes loads of active-safety kit.
+The interior is nice, and operates quickly and efficiently, although the touchscreen is far from perfect.
+There's loads of active-safety kit.

-It’s not new, this idea, but Toyota has taken it seriously, including the provision of a stupendous 1,000,000km (620,000 mile) battery warranty.
+Toyota's also thrown in a stupendous 1,000,000km (620,000 mile) battery warranty to calm any nervous nellies.
 They did learn something from making long-life batteries in all those Uber Priuses then.

 What's the verdict?